ARMmbed/mbed-os/docs/design-documents/hal/0001-i2c-overhaul.md

 - **Add** an `i2c_free` function to the API.

-  All new HAL APIs must provide a free function to act as a destructor so that the resources used by the i2c instance can be reused.
-This is useful for OOP functionality in the platform API, and potentially reducing power consumption through the freeing of resources.
+  All new HAL APIs must provide a free function to act as a destructor, so the resources the I2C instance uses can be reused.
+This is useful for OOP functionality in the platform API and potentially reducing power consumption through the freeing of resources.

-- **Add** `i2c_set_clock_stretching` function to the API.
+- **Add** an `i2c_set_clock_stretching` function to the API.

   Enables or disables clock stretching for the I2C peripheral when in slave mode.

-- **Add** `i2c_timeout` function to the API.
+- **Add** an `i2c_timeout` function to the API.

   Sets the transmision timeout to use for the following blocking transfers.
-This timeout duration is not currently configurable, adding this function will allow this to be set to a specific period before failing the transfer with a timeout error.
-Calling this function will replace default timeout value.
-Default timeout value is based on I2C frequency and is computed as triple amount of time it would take to send data over I2C.
-The timeout value should count the additional time needed by arbitration and clock stretching if any of these can happen
+This timeout duration is not currently configurable.
+Adding this function allows this to be set to a specific period before failing the transfer with a timeout error.
+Calling this function replaces the default timeout value.
+The default timeout value is based on I2C frequency and is computed as triple the amount of time it takes to send data over I2C.
+The timeout value should count the additional time needed by arbitration and clock stretching if any of these can happen.

-- **Add** an `i2c_get_capabilities` function to API return supported capabilities and constraints on the currently running platform.
+- **Add** an `i2c_get_capabilities` function to API to return supported capabilities and constraints on the currently running platform.

-- **Add** specification enforcing multimaster support on platforms that support it.
-Not all partner boards support multimaster, any platform that does support it must handle arbitration with other masters on the same bus and return `I2C_ERROR_ARBITRATION_LOST` status when loses arbitration.
+- **Add** a specification enforcing multimaster support on platforms that support it.
+Not all Partner boards support multimaster.
+Any platform that does support it must handle arbitration with other masters on the same bus and return `I2C_ERROR_ARBITRATION_LOST` status when it loses arbitration.

-- **Remove** `i2c_reset` function from the API.
+- **Remove** an `i2c_reset` function from the API.

   Most target implementations do not implement this function correctly.
 Most implementations invoke the `stop` command, or directly call the `i2c_stop` from this function which already has a function associated with it in the API.
 This function is not implemented by the user facing platform API so this change does not affect users.

 - **Change** the `frequency` parameter of `i2c_frequency` from `int` to `uint32_t`.

-  Frequency should be unsigned as a signed value does not make sense in this context. `int` also does not have a guaranteed size.
+  The frequency should be unsigned because a signed value does not make sense in this context. `int` also does not have a guaranteed size.

 - **Add** a return value to the `i2c_frequency` which indicates the frequency that the peripheral was configured to.

-  The frequency requested may not be supported by the I2C peripheral, the peripheral will select the nearest supported frequency instead (but not greater then requested), the selected frequency will be returned to inform the caller of the difference.
+  The frequency requested may not be supported by the I2C peripheral.
+The peripheral selects the nearest supported frequency instead (but not greater then requested), and the selected frequency is returned to inform the caller of the difference.

 - **Change** the `stop` parameter for the transfer function from an `int` value to a `bool` value.

-  This function argument does not make sense as an `int` value other than for outdated compatibility reasons, the `bool` value expresses the intent more accurately.
+  This function argument does not make sense as an `int` value other than for outdated compatibility reasons.
+The `bool` value expresses the intent more accurately.

 - **Add** two more error status.

   `I2C_ERROR_TIMEOUT` returned by `i2c_write` and `i2c_read` when transmission timeout occurs.
   `I2C_ERROR_ARBITRATION_LOST` returned by `i2c_write` and `i2c_read` and passed in `i2c_async_event_t` when lost the arbitration.

 ### Sync API changes